Teacher Exchange and Joint Projects

 Have you seen a project at the festival you especially like?
 Do you want to continue the exchange with an international colleague you met at the festival?

-Aim of this exchange is to develop a new STEM project together which should be handed in as 'Joint Project' for the upcoming Science on Stage festival (see below).
+The aim of this exchange is to develop a new STEM project together which can be handed in as a 'Joint Project' for the upcoming Science on Stage festival.

-- Teacher exchange (in the school of one of the teachers)
+- Teacher exchange will take place (in the school of one of the teachers)

-- Short report, photos, results and tickets (original) sent to Science on Stage Europe office
+- Send short report, photos, results, and tickets (original) to the Science on Stage Europe office

 - Science on Stage Europe refunds travel costs (max.
 300€)

 Before you apply we kindly ask you to please read the regulations and criteria for travel scholarships.